RStremel/Airbnb-Rio-de-Janeiro/README.md

 # Airbnb Rio de Janeiro - January 2021

+*Please refer to this [nbviewer link](https://nbviewer.jupyter.org/github/RStremel/Airbnb-Rio-de-Janeiro/blob/main/Airbnb%20Rio%20de%20Janeiro%20-%20Data%20Analysis.ipynb#Exploratory-Data-Analysis) to use the interactive function of both folium maps used in this notebook.*

 ### Data exploration and analysis of the Airbnb dataset for the city of Rio de Janeiro

 * Analysis of price variation between regions and types of accomodation.